USS Cyrene: Service history

 The ship was acquired by the Navy on 28 April 1944 and commissioned as Cyrene 27 September 1944.

-Departing Norfolk, Virginia 10 November 1944, Cyrene arrived at Manus on 13 December to escort two squadrons of motor torpedo boats to Hollandia, New Guinea.
+Departing Norfolk, Virginia, 10 November 1944, Cyrene arrived at Manus on 13 December to escort two squadrons of motor torpedo boats to Hollandia, New Guinea.
 She then sailed on convoy duty to Leyte, arriving 1 January 1945.

+Cyrene served as tender for motor torpedo boats, and on 17 January 1945 became flagship for Commander, Motor Torpedo Boat Squadrons, 7th Fleet.
+The actor and comedian Don Rickles served as a Seaman First Class aboard Cyrene.

+Fate

-Cyrene then served as tender for motor torpedo boats, and on 17 January 1945 became flagship for Commander, Motor Torpedo Boat Squadrons, 7th Fleet.
-After the war ended, she sailed from Samar on 21 December 1945 and arrived at San Francisco on 7 January 1946, reporting to the 12th Naval District for repair work in decommissioning small craft.
+After the war ended, the ship sailed from Samar on 21 December 1945 and arrived at San Francisco on 7 January 1946, where it reported to the 12th Naval District for repair work in decommissioning small craft.
 Cyrene was decommissioned 2 July 1946 and delivered to the War Shipping Administration for disposal and placed in the Suisun Bay Reserve Fleet the same day.

-Disposal

-The ship was purchased by American Ship Dismantlers, Inc., awarded under PD-X-1011 17 November 1976 for non transportation use at $85,166.82 and physically delivered to the company 7 December 1976.
+The ship was purchased by American Ship Dismantlers, Inc., awarded under PD-X-1011 17 November 1976 for non transportation use at $85,166.82, and physically delivered to the company 7 December 1976 for scrapping.

-Other

-Don Rickles, actor and comedian, served as a Seaman First Class aboard Cyrene.

 One of her lifeboats is now in use at Rochester, England, where it has been converted into a live-aboard vessel.